BASF Advances "Winning Ways" Strategy Milestones

 Financial Performance

 In 2025, BASF reported an EBITDA before special items of €6.6 billion, a decrease from €7.2 billion in 2024.
-Free cash flow rose significantly to €1.3 billion, up from €0.7 billion the previous year.
+Free cash flow rose significantly to €1.3 billion, compared to €0.7 billion in the previous year.
 Sales were €59.7 billion, impacted by negative currency effects.
-The proposed dividend for 2025 remains at €2.25 per share.

 Cost Management and Investments

 BASF accelerated its cost savings programs, achieving a total annual cost reduction run rate of €1.7 billion by the end of 2025.
-Capital expenditures for 2026 are projected at €3.4 billion, down from €4.3 billion in 2025.
-The company plans to buy back up to €1.5 billion of its own shares by June 2026.
+Capital expenditures, including intangibles, are projected to be €3.4 billion in 2026, down from €4.3 billion in 2025.

-Operational Developments
+Strategic Developments

 2026 Outlook